How to play Barre Chords!

 In order to play more chords than the first ten open position chords you can use your index finger to barre the strings, by doing this you replace the nut of the guitar.

-To learn how to fret barre chords we use an exercise called “The Cycle Of 4ths”.
+To learn how to fret barre chords we use an exercise called the cycle of 4th.

 The exercises will teach you how to fret each individual barre chord shape.

-As you play the chords; say the name of them out loud, this will teach you all the notes on the neck.
+As you play the chords; say the name of them out loud as this will teach you all the notes on the neck.

-This means that the exercises on the following pages do two things:
+This means that these exercises do two things:

 - Teach you all the notes on the neck for string 6, 5 and 4.

 E and Em Chords become E and Em Shapes

 If we take an open position E and fret what was open strings with our index finger we have created an E shaped chord.

 This can now be any chord, depending on where you move the chord shape.
 For example, at the 10th fret we get a D or Dm chord, like this: